Director / Producer / Writer

 Executive Produced by Michèle Ohayon

-David Broza, an Israeli singer-songwriter, sets out to open dialog between the Israelis and Palestinians through music.
+David Broza, an Israeli singer-songwriter, sets out to open dialogue between the Israelis and Palestinians through music.

 Solar Roadways (2012)